JWST ETC Time-Series Modes

 An additional change is made to the number of rejected frames for MIRI time-series modes compared to the non-time-series modes.
 The first and last frames are rejected by the pipeline and the ETC for non-time-series MIRI integrations greater than 5 groups (with special handling for integration ramps with fewer than 5 groups) due to the first and last frame effects.
 In other words, an integration with 12 groups will be reduced to 10 groups, with the SNR computed for 10 groups, ignoring the first and last groups.
 No frames are rejected for any MIRI time-series modes, regardless of integration ramp length.

 Time-series mode calculations

-All time-series modes present the text shown in Figure 1 (below) on the Detector Setup tab, followed by a "context sensitive help link" (the blue question mark icon) that leads to a relevant JDOX page specific to the instrument and mode.
+All time-series modes present the text shown in Figure 1 (below) on the Detector Setup tab, including 2 "context sensitive help" links (the blue question mark icons) that lead to (1) a relevant JDOX page specific to the instrument and mode and (2) this article.